 - Get cumulative reports about your projects in Language Terminal

-You need to be a project manager or an administrator: You may manage online projects only if you are a member of the Project managers or Administrators group on the memoQ server – or if you have the Project manager role in the project.
+You need to be a project manager or an administrator: You can manage online projects only if you are a member of the Project managers or Administrators group on the memoQ TMS – or if you have the Project manager role in the project.

-Different window if you are a subvendor: If another organization owns the memoQ server, and you are accessing the memoQ online project window as a subvendor group manager, you will see a different window.
-To learn more about that window, see its documentation.
+For subvendors: If another organization owns the memoQ TMS, and you are accessing the memoQ online project window as a subvendor group manager, you will see a different window.

 Does not create online projects: To create an online project, use the New online project from template window or the Publish project wizard.
 Use the memoQ online project window to manage existing online projects.